Shooshte/curriculum/posts/automatically-testing-web-applications.md

 date: "2022-04-02"
 description: "Is it a waste of time to carry out automatic testing on web applications?
 What is the best way to approach web application testing, and what are the most common mistakes when doing it?
 Should I write automated UI tests?"
 imageUrl: "https://images.unsplash.com/photo-1607969891751-1374d59ab4fa?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1171&q=80"
+imageDescription: "An old man in a workshop"
 title: "Automatically testing web applications"
 '''

+![An old man in a workshop](https://images.unsplash.com/photo-1607969891751-1374d59ab4fa?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1171&q=80)

 # Automatically testing web applications

-![An old man in a workshop](https://images.unsplash.com/photo-1607969891751-1374d59ab4fa?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1171&q=80)

 ## TL;DR